Business structures in Germany: your guide to making the right choice

 Advantages:

-- Flexible and straightforward founding, mostly with no capital requirement
+- flexible and straightforward formation, mostly without minimum capital requirement

 Disadvantages:

-- More limited capital raising options compared to capital companies
+- limited capital raising options compared to capital companies

 Advantages: